luton66/ForgetMap/README.md

 #Plan

 I have created skeleton classes that return a null class, and will use these to implement the tests that will confirm the desired outcome of the assessment.

+---
+###Notes

+I was noticing errors in my Unit tests, and implemented AtomicLong in in the Usage Count to try and fix this.
+I then realised this was due to me missing a CountDownLatch in my Unit test.
+My code could be reverted to reverse the use of an AtomicLong, but have left that in as it is another way of handling asynchronous calls.